“The Lizzie Crozier French Women’s Leadership Award recognizes

 The Lizzie Crozier French Women’s Leadership Award was instituted in 2012 to recognize outstanding women leaders in East Tennessee.
-Nominations for the award will be open March 1 – 30.
-Please check back in March, we would be honored to hear about the women who Ignite and inspire you.
+We are honored to hear about the women who Ignite and inspire you.

 The recipient will be a woman who, like the award’s namesake, best demonstrates the following leadership characteristics.

-- An outspoken leader who publicly supports the advancement of women.
+- Bold support for the advancement of women.

-- Demonstrates unwavering courage in the face of a significant challenge or obstacle.
+- Persistent leadership in the face of a significant challenge or obstacle.

-- Works boldly and consistently towards positive and lasting change for women.
+- Consistent effort to make positive and lasting change, especially for women.

 About Lizzie Crozier French